spring-jdbc-crud/simplejdbcmapper/README.md

 ## Spring bean configuration for SimpleJdbcMapper

 SimpleJdbcMapper should always be prepared in a Spring application context and given to services as a bean reference.
-It maintains state for example caches table meta-data, insert/update sql etc.
+It maintains state, for example caches insert/update sql etc.

 **Note: An instance of SimpleJdbcMapper is thread safe**